WHAT ARE DUAL SPECIAL NEEDS PLANS (D-SNPS)?

-● Medicare eligibility is that you are either at least 65 years old, or you have been receiving Social Security or Disability benefits for 24 months.
+● Medicare eligibility is that you are at least 65 years old or have received Social Security or Disability benefits for 24 months.

 D-SNPs give you all the benefits of Original Medicare, which includes coverage for hospital visits and outpatient treatments.
 But they are also required to offer benefits beyond this.

 ● In most cases, you will need a referral from that doctor before you can see a specialist.

 Enrolling in a D-SNP doesn’t have to be a difficult process as long as you are aware of the Medicare Enrollment Periods:

-- Initial Enrollment Period: The Initial Enrollment Period is a seven-month period that starts your Medicare eligibility.
-It begins three months before your 65th birthday, and ends three months after.
+● Initial Enrollment Period: The Initial Enrollment Period is a seven-month period that starts your Medicare eligibility.
+It begins three months before your 65th birthday and ends three months after.

 ● Annual Enrollment Period: AEP begins on October 15th and ends on December 7th of every year.
 During this period, you have the option to make changes to your Medicare coverage, such as switching from Original Medicare to Medicare Advantage.
 If you’re currently enrolled in Medicare Advantage, you also have the option to switch to a different Medicare Advantage Plan.